-Acetylcholine binds to acetylcholine receptors (AChRs) found on muscle cells, which causes the muscles to contract.
-In most MG patients, the immune system starts to produce antibodies — a type of immune protein that interacts with a specific target — that prevent the AChRs from working or even destroy them.
+Acetylcholine binds to acetylcholine receptors (AChRs) found on muscle cells, causing muscles to contract.
+In many myasthenia gravis patients, the immune system starts to produce antibodies — a type of immune protein that interacts with a specific target — that prevent AChRs from working and can destroy them.

-Soliris is designed to block part of the immune system called the terminal complement cascade, consisting of a series of reactions that help trigger the damaging immune response seen in MG.
-Soliris binds to and inhibits the cleavage of a protein called C5 — an essential step at the start of the cascade.
+Soliris is designed to block part of the immune system called the terminal complement cascade, consisting of a series of reactions that trigger the damaging immune response seen in myasthenia gravis.
+Soliris binds to and inhibits the cleavage of a protein called C5, an essential step at the start of the cascade.

 Soliris in clinical trials

-The study did not achieve significance in the primary endpoint, which was a change in MG activities of daily living (MG-ADL) score.
-However, the study did show a significant reduction in disease severity in patients treated with Soliris compared those on placebo, using other measures including a significant change in the MG Composite (MGC) score and the 15-item MG quality of life (MG-QOL15) score.
+Although the trial did not achieve significance in its primary endpoint, which was a change in myasthenia gravis activities of daily living (MG-ADL) score, it did show a clinically meaningful reduction in disease severity in treated patients compared those on placebo on secondary measures.
+For example, substantial improvements were observed in the myasthenia gravis composite (MGC) score and the 15-item myasthenia gravis quality of life (MG-QOL15) score.

-Side effects associated with Soliris include headache, dizziness, fever, nausea, infections, fatigue, bladder pain and the common cold.
+Side effects associated with Soliris use include headache, dizziness, fever, nausea, infections, fatigue, bladder pain, and the common cold.